bartbilliet/LiveTranslate.App/README.md

 # SpeechTranslation mobile app
-Alpha version of a mobile app which can generate translated subtitles for any audio source.
+Alpha (PoC) version of a mobile app which can generate translated subtitles for any audio source.
 Currently configured for Chinese, Japanese and Korean.

 ## Getting started